It’s kind of like the More You Know public service announcements, but for teens.

 Smoking, pills, drugs, and drinking till you throw up is not “fun.”
-They are not rites-of-passage that all kids have to partake in to qualify their teenage years.
+They are not rites of passage that all kids have to partake in to qualify their teenage years.
 They are life-long habits that follow you well into your twenties and thirties.
 Almost everyone I know that started smoking or doing drugs in high school, STILL DOES in one form or the other.
 I heard Steve Harvey say it best when he said, “Sin will keep you longer than you wanted to stay and cost you more than you wanted to pay.”
 Use this time to develop your interests and talents.
 Life will be a lot more fun in the long run, trust me.

 Be you.
 Don’t know who you are?
 Well, you’re in good company because neither do most of your friends.
 But a good first step in finding out who you are is to not be what others are as a default.
 You are an original, act like it.
 Originality is found in authenticity.
 Don’t ever try to bend your values or your personality to match someone else’s or to fit in.
 There is little value in being a copy, but an original is priceless.
 You are priceless.
 Don’t devalue yourself by being a copy.

 You might look around and think that everyone else has it figured out, but they don’t.
 They are good at blending in and pretending.
 Some people are just trying on their confidence while on the inside they’re shaking in their boots!
 Don’t measure yourself by others.
-Remember, you aren’t on the same time table as someone else.
+Remember, you aren’t on the same timetable as someone else.
 You are not expected to live life in the same order as them either.

 It may look like others are moving ahead into adulthood and you’re being left behind.
 But this is not true.
-You don’t need to worry about not having had a boyfriend/girlfriend and thinking you’re the only one not having sex and all the other things that can preoccupy a teens mind.
+You don’t need to worry about not having had a boyfriend/girlfriend and thinking you’re the only one not having sex and all the other things that can preoccupy a teen’s mind.
 You are not in competition with others.
 Remember, you are an original so your choices should have far more to do with your values than your friends.

-5. Character is everything.
+Character is Everything

 Strive for personal integrity.
 Be a person of your word.
 We live in a world that puts a lot of emphasis on success and money and fame and popularity, but none of that can lay a finger on a person who has deep character.
 Deep character will get you further than all of the above.
 So, go deep and then go deeper.
 Go deep in kindness.
 Go deep in courage to do the right thing.
 Go deep in humility.
 Go deep in grace.
 Be upright in what you say and do.

 ALL people are quirky and complex.
-Whatever you are thinking or experiencing in a certain time in life is not specific to you.
+Whatever you are thinking or experiencing at a certain time in life is not specific to you.
 Other people have been there, too.
 We are all normal in that we are all unique.

 They are not the same thing.
 You can be liked by everyone and not like yourself.
 Liking yourself comes from respecting yourself.
 Respecting yourself comes from not compromising your values and beliefs in order to be liked.

-8. You will outgrow people.
+You will outgrow people